Quick Homemade Tomato Fertilizer

 What nutrients Tomato Plants Need

-Like all plants, they thrive best when their environment caters to their innate needs.
-To grow robust and yield bountifully, tomato plants rely on a trifecta of primary nutrients, along with other secondary and micronutrients.
+To grow robust and yield bountifully, tomato plants rely on three primary nutrients, along with other secondary and micronutrients.

 It promotes robust leafy growth, giving tomato plants the vibrant green hue we associate with health.